Can I switch my investment fund to ethical companies?

 I inherited an investment portfolio worth about £250,000 from my father.
 It’s historically been invested in funds that give a good return, but I’m concerned that some of the funds involve companies that don’t have a good record from an environmental and ethical point of view.
 Is it possible to still get a good return if I change them to more socially accountable companies?

 Phil Beck of Smith & Pinching responds:

-Any opinions expressed in this article do not constitute advice.
-The value of your investments can go down as well as up and you may get back less than the amount invested.
+Any opinions expressed do not constitute advice.
+The value of your investment can go down as well as up and you may get back less than the amount invested.
 The return at the end of the investment period is not guaranteed and you may get back less than you originally invested.